Gabrielle Myers Writer, Chef, and Teacher

 My memoir, Hive-Mind, details my time of transformation and awakening on an organic farm.
 When one is brought close to clover leaves, crabgrass roots, okra's itchy hairs, 10,002 bees buzzing, and the friendship and loss of an amazing individual, one permanently changes and the past rearranges itself.
 Please explore the links to and about my memoir, which is published by Lisa Hagan Books available for purchase on Amazon.

-M fourth poetry collection, Go Forth: Lose Yourself into Life, is forthcoming from Finishing Line in 2026.
+My fourth poetry collection, Go Forth: Lose Yourself into Life, is forthcoming from Finishing Line in August 2026.
+My fifth poetry collection, La Ruta es Clara, is forthcoming from Shanti Arts Press in fall of 2026.

-My poetry manuscripts have been top finalists for the Codhill Press Guest Editor's Series (2024), Catamaran West Coast Poetry Prize (2018 & 2020) and the 42 Mile Press Poetry Award (2014).
-My poetry has been published in The Adirondack Review, The Atlanta Review, San Francisco Public Press, Fourteen Hills, Evergreen Review, pacificREVIEW, Connecticut River Review, Catamaran, Edible East Bay, Borderlands: Texas Poetry Review, Cathexis Northwest Press, and is forthcoming from the American Poetry Review (in March 2025).
+My poetry manuscripts have been top finalists and semifinalists for the Word Works Tenth Gate Prize (2025) Codhill Press Guest Editor's Series (2024 and 2025), Catamaran West Coast Poetry Prize (2018, 2020, 2025) and the 42 Mile Press Poetry Award (2014).
+My poetry has been published in The Adirondack Review, The Atlanta Review, San Francisco Public Press, Fourteen Hills, Evergreen Review, pacificREVIEW, Connecticut River Review, Catamaran, Edible East Bay, Borderlands: Texas Poetry Review, Cathexis Northwest Press, Folio, Sandhills, the American Poetry Review, and is forthcoming in Reunion: The Dallas Review.

 Since the beginning of 2022, I have been the Farm-to-Fork Columnist for Inside Sacramento magazine.
 Every month, I offer a local perspective on the farm-to-fork movement and interview farmers, producers, fish mongers, ranchers, and non-profit organizers who are transforming our approach to food.